Ripeplantain/fast-api-template/README.md

-├── setup.sh                   # Script to set up PostgreSQL and Web API using Docker Compose ├── destroy.sh                 # Script to tear down Docker Compose setup ├── test_users_service.py      # Unit tests for users service ├── src/                       # Source code directory │   ├── services/              # Business logic and service classes │   ├── controllers/           # API controllers for routing and handling requests
+├── setup.sh                   # Script to set up PostgreSQL and Web API using Docker Compose ├── destroy.sh                 # Script to tear down Docker Compose setup ├── test_users_service.py      # Unit tests for users service ├── .README.md                 # A Readme file with instructions on using the template ├── src/                       # Source code directory │   ├── services/              # Business logic and service classes │   ├── controllers/           # API controllers for routing and handling requests